-It is every member’s responsibility to know the rules and abide by them.
-These are the main club rules.
-Please check the Members’ Welcome Booklet for more details.
+It is every Member’s responsibility to know the club rules and abide by them.
+Members and guests must also comply with the Club's code of conduct.
+Below are the main club rules.
 These apply to all Members and their guests.
 Additional rules may apply for Affiliate Members.

 Please lock the boats and clubhouse after use, with lights and heaters turned off.

 - All adults and children on or in the water must wear a suitable Personal Flotation Device.

 - At all times when boats are on the water, a safety boat should be in attendance and/or adults must be available and prepared to enter the water to assist if required.

 - Members must be supervised at all times by their parent or guardian who is capable of offering assistance to the Member should they require it, or in the event of an injury or accident.

 - Observe the instructions of the Officer of the Day.

 - Choose a boat that is appropriate to the helm’s skill, weight and the conditions.